 The resulting mean relative errors $\bar e$ and maximum errors $E_\mathrm{max}$ for all PM pairs are listed in Table~\ref{tab:errors}.
 The results confirm observations in \cite{Strom21}, stating that PCHIP returns more stable interpolations than CSI because in some cases (SSIM - Bitrate, VMAF - Bitrate, and VMAF - Energy), the mean relative error is more than twice as high as for PCHIP.
 However, we can also see that Akima interpolation outperforms all the other interpolation methods for all PM pairs.
 Considering the errors of CSI natural and CSI clamped, we can see that these interpolation methods are not well suited for BD calculations.

-In general, we can see that mean interpolation errors are below $1.5\%$ for the Akima method.
+In general, we observe mean interpolation errors below $1.5\%$ for the Akima method.
 When comparing different codecs, which typically show BD differences significantly larger than $5\%$, this accuracy is sufficient.
-However, in the development of new coding tools, reported BD differences can yield values below $1\%$.
+However, in the development of new coding tools, BD differences often yield values below $1\%$.
 For such cases, future research could investigate whether the interpolation errors shown in Table~\ref{tab:errors} can lead to incorrect decisions on the adoption of coding tools.

 Considering the maximum relative error, we can see that Akima interpolation does not always lead to the most accurate interpolation.
 However, the difference to the best result is always lower than $0.7\%$, such that we conclude that Akima interpolation is the most accurate way to interpolate PM curves.
 For practical use, we provide Python scripts for cubic, piecewise cubic, and Akima interpolation at \cite{ABD}.